lem0nSec/CreateRemoteThreadPlus/README.md

 <snip>
 ```

 MessageBoxA is manually declared as WINAPI ('#define __stdcall').
 0x4141414141414141 is just a dummy value that will be swapped with the MessageBoxA address later in the code.
-This function will generate a specific instruction set which will populate all registers to make a MessageBoxA call in accordance with the __stdcall calling convention.
+This function will generate an instruction set which will properly populate registers to make a MessageBoxA call in accordance with the __stdcall calling convention.
 The result is the following:

 ![MessageBoxA instruction set](pictures/function_instruction_set.png)